ansother/simple_django_haystack_solr_example/README.rst

 :date: 2012/07/07

 This is a simple django-haystack example that uses solr as the back end.
+It is based on the official django-haystack tutorial (http://django-haystack.readthedocs.org/en/latest/tutorial.html).
 Solr setup is not covered in this project.

 Requirements
 --------------

-Setup was on ubuntu
+Setup was on ubuntu 12.04.

    * Django==1.4
    * django-haystack==2.0.0-beta